 - Each organization guaranteed at least $10,000

-- Remaining $40,000 distributed in proportion to contributions raised from you
+- Remaining $40,000 distributed in proportion to contributions raised from the community

 The mission and vision of Austin Habitat for Humanity are anchored around our dedication to ending the cycle of poverty housing and the deeply held belief that everyone deserves a decent, affordable place to live.